awstiber/cloudtrail_log_monitoring_workshop_hugo/content/anomalydetection/_createad.md

 ![AD2](/images/ad/AD-2.PNG?classes=shadow)

 Anomaly Detection (AD) gets enabled immediately.
 A model is created based on the metric data points for a 2 week period.
 AD can also be enabled even if there is no data available for 2 week period.
+If you see an exclamation point next to the `(expected)` chart legend, that means the model does not have enough data points to create a band.
+You can come back to this at a later time to see the band.
+You can also use one of the Metrics within thr `ECS/ContainerInsights` namespace as that should have more data available.

 ![AD3](/images/ad/AD-3.PNG?classes=shadow)